A bottom-up approach to the strong CP problem: Disentangling weak and strong CPV

+after using the well-known property of the determinant, \(\det(\Mat{A}\Mat{B}) = \det\Mat{A} \det\Mat{B}\), with the \(\arg\)s of the diagonal matrices vanishing (as they are real and positive).
+The decomposition of Eq.~\eqref{eq:SVD} is completely arbitrary in the sense that different choices of \(\Mat{L}_q\) and \(\Mat{R}_q\) lead to different flavor representations of the mass matrices and additionally the particular choice of \(\Mat{L}_\uq = \Mat{L}_\dq\) leaves the weak interaction basis invariant.
+In case, one desires to build mass matrices \(\Mat{M}_q\) on a certain family of flavor symmetries, this fixes the allowed classes of transformations \(\Mat{L}_q\) and \(\Mat{R}_q\).
+We give constraints on these transformations that can be easily verified in any proposal of a flavor model to be inherently free of a strong \CP{} problem.

-In the limit of vanishing mass matrices, the SM Lagrangian (the kinetic terms) obeys a \(\U(n)\) symmetry for each gauge multiplet (\ie{}left-handed quark doublets and the up- and down-type right-handed singlets; in total \(\U(n)^3\)) and \(n\) generations.
+In the limit of vanishing mass matrices, the SM Lagrangian (the kinetic terms) obeys for \(n\) generations a \(\U(n)\) symmetry for each gauge multiplet (\ie{}left-handed quark doublets and the up- and down-type right-handed singlets; in total \(\U(n)^3\)).
 The maximal freedom to rotate these fields is parametrized hence by $\U(n)$ transformations \(\Mat{U}\) with $\det\Mat{U} = e^{i\phi}$, such that